emiliaverse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the owner and group owner
-A script that changes the owner and the group owner of _hello to vincent and staff respectively A script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+A script that changes the owner and the group owner of _hello to vincent and staff respectively A script that changes the owner of the file hello to betty only if it is owned by the user guillaume A script that will play the StarWars IV episode in the terminal.